 The BAcc is a 3.5 year accounting degree that surpasses the state requirements to be able to qualify to take the CPA exam.
 The BAcc can be combined with the Master of Accountancy (MAcc) degree and both degrees can be completed in 4.5 years.
 The program learning outcomes are:

-- Integrate and apply scriptural and industry principles to make ethical, and effective accounting based decisions. - Communicate in an effective manner consistent with the accounting profession. - Analytically assess a wide-variety of tax regulations and issues necessary to prepare a comprehensive federal business tax return. - Demonstrate a proficient knowledge required to pass each portion of the Uniform CPA exam. - Contrast GAAP and IFRS, and apply appropriate international accounting principles to a global firm.
+- Integrate and apply scriptural and industry principles to make ethical, and effective accounting-based decisions. - Communicate in an effective manner consistent with the accounting profession. - Analytically assess a wide-variety of tax regulations and issues necessary to prepare a comprehensive federal business tax return. - Demonstrate a proficient knowledge required to pass each portion of the Uniform CPA exam. - Contrast GAAP and IFRS, and apply appropriate international accounting principles to a global firm.

+Foundational Studies 40 units

-Foundational Studies and Bible Minor 58 units
+Bible Minor 18 units

-General Education Free Electives 14 units
+General Education Free Electives 11 units

-BAcc Major 48 units
+BAcc Major 51 units

 Degree Total 120 units

-Old Testament Literature and Interpretation (BIBL105) New Testament Literature and Interpretation (BIBL106) Gospel Worldview for Freshman THEO152 (THEO352 for Transfer Students) Upper Division Theology Elective
+Old Testament Literature and Interpretation (BIBL105) New Testament Literature and Interpretation (BIBL106)